 Chapters 5-7 are often referred to as the Sermon on the Mount.
 This was Jesus’ first public sermon.
 You might say it was the inaugural address of the King of kings and the Lord of lords!
 Jesus was saying, this is how it is in My kingdom!
 It sounds like we should pay close attention!

-It starts with the Beatitudes, verses 3-10.
+It starts with the Beatitudes in chapter 5.3-10.
 In verse 3, He talks about the “poor in Spirit.”
 These are the people who recognize that, apart from God, they are spiritually bankrupt.

 Verse 4 is about mourning over sin—primarily our own.
-But too often we’re quick to see the sins of others as major and ours as just minor character flaws.
+But too often rather than mourning over our sin, we’re quick to see the sins of others as major and ours as just minor character flaws.
 We’ll talk more about that when we get to Matthew 7.

 Verse 5 talks about the meek.
 This has nothing to do with weakness, in fact, quite the opposite.
 This is the strength that comes from self-control which is empowered by the Holy Spirit.